dd9jn/rfc4880bis/crypto-refresh.md

 Note that earlier implementations may assume that the absence of compression preferences means that \[ZIP(1), Uncompressed(0)\] are preferred, and default to ZIP compression.
 Therefore, an implementation that prefers uncompressed data SHOULD explicitly state this in the preferred compression algorithms.

+#### Uncompressed

+Algorithm 0, "uncompressed", may only be used to denote a preference for uncompressed data.
+Implementations MUST NOT use uncompressed in Compressed Data packets; they must use Literal Data packets to encode uncompressed literal data.

 ### Hash Algorithm Preferences

 Typically, the choice of a hash algorithm is something the signer does, rather than the verifier, because a signer rarely knows who is going to be verifying the signature.